ScaleShiftX/fluxer-perma-roles/README.md

 For hosting, I recommend a very cheap/free tier of AWS EC2

+# Commands
+.remove [userId]
+Removes that user from the database
+Available only to admins (hardcoded to just ScaleShift for now)

+No other commands exist at the moment.
+I set the reaction message for my server manually and hardcoded its message ID.

 # Licence
-This bot is licensed with AGPL3.0, a copyleft license.
+This repo is licensed with AGPL3.0, a copyleft license.
 This licence ensures that this remains open source regardless of modifications or through being provided via a SaaS.
+Additionally, the software is provided "as is" with no warranty, and the authors or contributors are not liable for any damages arising from its use.
+All details are in the LICENSE file.